Traffic message channel: Greece

 A TMC-service has been available in the Attica region since September 2010, to be rolled out for nationwide coverage in 2011.
 The service is provided by TrafficNav, a Budapest-based traffic information company, and is available on Galaxy Radio and Radio DeeJay.
 The service can be accessed by most Garmin and Mio navigation devices and is to be featured in several built-in car navigation devices.

 A second TMC-service is provided by Be-Mobile, a service provider based in Belgium.
 The service is available via Sentra FM.

 Hungary

 A national TMC-service has been available since 2008.
 The service is provided by TrafficNav, the Budapest traffic information company and is available on the national FM networks of Petőfi Radio (Channel 2 of Magyar Rádió, Hungary's State Radio).
+In 2020 service moved from national FM network to local InfoRádió Budapest (88,1 MHz).
 The service is encrypted and can be accessed by most navigation devices manufactured by TomTom, Garmin, Navigon, Mio and Navon, and is featured in several built-in car navigation devices, including selected models of Volvo, Toyota and Lexus.
 The service is based on V2.0 of the Hungary location table.

+Service has been completely switched off in 2024.